TitiUsoroh/alx-low_level_programming/0x01-variables_if_else_while/README.md

-2-print_alphabet.c prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c prints the alphabet in lowercase,and then uppercase, followed by a new line 4-print_alphabt.c prints the alphabets in lowercae
+2-print_alphabet.c prints the alphabet in lowercase, followed by a new line 3-print_alphabets.c prints the alphabet in lowercase,and then uppercase, followed by a new line 4-print_alphabt.c prints the alphabets in lowercae 5-print_numbers.c prints all single digit numbers of base 10